WGabriel/agentspace-hackathon/labs/lab4/README.md

 # Install the starter pack and create your project
 uv pip install --upgrade agent-starter-pack

-# Make sure you are in the right folder
+# Make sure you are in the right folder (lab4)
-cd travel_concierge
+cd lab4

 # The `enhance` function of the agent-starter-pack adds deployment resources to your repository
-uvx agent-starter-pack enhance
+uvx agent-starter-pack enhance travel_concierge

 # Now we are ready to deploy
 make deploy